wildfly/quickstart/ejb-multi-server/README.md

 ## Build and Deploy the Quickstart

-1. Make sure you have started and configured the WildFly server successfully   as described above.
+1. Make sure you have started and configured the ${product.name} server successfully   as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.
 3. Type this command to build the artifacts: